jhderojasUVa/kisanhub-test/README.md

 ## How its done

-It can be done in several ways, so much that you can count them but I have selected this:
+It can be done in several ways, so much that you can't count them but I have selected this:

 - Two components (selector and graph)
 - One service for the data